milistu/DevOpsWithDocker/part_1/exercise_16/README.md

 5. **Using our app**:

-    Copy the link that Render generated for you web-app, it looks something like this:
+    Copy the link that Render generated for your web-app, it looks something like this:
     ```
     https://<your-app-name>.onrender.com/docs
     ```
-    We added `/docs` at the end, so we can access Swagger and you cen test it right away even from your phone or laptop.
+    We added `/docs` at the end, so we can access Swagger and you can test it right away even from your phone or laptop.

-    Go to Authorize and input your username and password to get required token.
+    Go to Authorize and input your username and password to get the required token.

     In our example username:
     ```